-- Create individual Extranet accounts for yourself and your employees.
+- Create individual extranet accounts for you and your employees.

-Cybercriminals use a variety of ways to gain—or mislead you into giving them—unauthorized access to data from your digital accounts.
+Cybercriminals use a variety of ways to gain or otherwise mislead you into giving them unauthorised access to the data from your digital accounts.

-The scenarios below are breaches of a partner’s system or account – not a compromise of our Booking.com backend system or infrastructure.
+The below scenarios are a breach of a partner’s system or account and not a compromise of our Booking.com backend system or infrastructure.

-This occurs when someone pretends to be someone else and persuades you to log in to a fictitious website or click a malicious link to capture your login details.
+This occurs when someone pretends to be someone else by persuading you to log into a fictitious website or click on a malicious link to capture your login details.

 Learn more about phishing

-This technique is used by cybercriminals to trick you into giving them access to sensitive info through direct contact with you.
+This technique is used by cybercriminals to try to trick you to gain access to sensitive information through direct contact with you.

 Learn more about social engineering

-This term refers to any malicious software (e.g. viruses, worms, trojan horses, or spyware) installed on a digital device.
+This term refers to any malicious software - also referred to as viruses, worms, trojan horses or spyware - that is installed on a digital device.

 Learn more about malware

-At Booking.com, securing our traveler and partner data and providing a reliable, resilient service is of paramount importance.
-We see this not only as a professional obligation, but also as an individual commitment.
-While we’ll never be able to eliminate all cybersecurity threats, we’ll always consider how they impact you, seek to quickly rectify incidents, and make all necessary improvements.
-Our mission is to earn, demonstrate, and position trust as a differentiating hallmark of the company.
+At Booking.com, securing our traveller and partner data and providing a reliable, resilient service is of paramount importance.
+We regard this not only as a professional obligation but also as an individual commitment.
+While we will never be able to eliminate all cybersecurity threats, we will always consider how they impact you and we will seek to swiftly rectify incidents and make all necessary improvements.
+Our mission is to earn, demonstrate and position trust as a differentiating hallmark of the company.